heaganhenry/mern-fitness-app/README.md

 Backend server running on Node and Express.

 To-Do:
-- Add user authentication
 - Allow the user to edit workouts
-- Add pagination
+- Allow users to track meals
+- Display workouts and meals based on the day